 - Paying for childcare, including savings for future college expenses

 - Paying off unpaid medical bills or taxes

 - Creating an inheritance or providing extra retirement income with a tax-free death benefit

 There is no “one-size-fits-all” life insurance policy, and covering all needs is not always what everyone wants.
 It’s best to do some research and think through what you would want covered if something was to happen to either yourself or a spouse.
 Talk to a professional to ensure you purchase the right amount of coverage for your family goals.

-Personal Capital Life Insurance Strategy
+What is Personal Capital’s Life Insurance Strategy?